ankaAR/bestiario5e/_creatures/darkling-elder.md

 ***Multiataque.*** The darkling elder makes two melee attacks.

 ***Shortsword.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 fit, one target.
-Hit: 6 (1d6+3) piercing damage.
-If the darkling elder had advantage on the attack roll, the attack deals as: extra 10 (3d6) piercing damage.
+Hit: 6 (1d6+3) puntos de daño perforante.
+If the darkling elder had advantage on the attack roll, the attack deals as: extra 10 (3d6) puntos de daño perforante.

 ***Darkness (Recharges after a Short or Long Rest).*** The darkling elder casts darkness without any components.
 Wisdom is its spellcasting ability.